FAX #: 818.364.7708

 - Are you looking for ONE BOOKLET that covers Financial Aid from A to Z in the LACCD?
 Download our LACCD "Helping Hand" booklet, covering EVERYTHING about financial aid at LA Mission College and within the LA Community College District.
 The booklet is available here.

 - Need help using your NEW student.laccd.edu email?
 Click here for a tutorial on how to access and use your LACCD email.
 Note: All notices regarding your financial aid will now be sent to your student.laccd.edu account.
 Please check your LACCD email often or consider forwarding student emails to a personal account.

-- AB540 students: You may be eligible to receive the Board of Governors (BOG) Fee Waiver starting with the Spring 2013 semester.
-For more information, and to get the BOG Fee Waiver form (a special form for Spring 2013 for AB540 students), click on the "Apply for a Fee Waiver" link on the left side of this webpage or stop by our office.
-Or, you can check out the California Dream Act information (and online Dream Act application) at www.caldreamact.org.
+- AB 540 students: You may be eligible to receive the Board of Governors (BOG) Fee Waiver and Cal Grants.
+For more information regarding the BOG Fee Waiver, click on the "Apply for a Fee Waiver" link on the left side of this webpage or stop by our office.
+For Cal Grant consideration and application information, check out the California Dream Act Application website at www.caldreamact.org.